manuel-woelker/felico/README.md

 Programming should be fun.

 Both using and creating the language and infrastructure should be fun.
-Fun comes in all shapes and sizes: it may be humour, whimsy or a challenging problem to solve.
+Fun comes in all shapes and sizes: it may be humour, whimsy, a challenging problem to solve or a job well done.

 ### 2. Friendly